On March 7, 2019, the US Department of Labor issued its proposed new exemption rule under the Fair Labor Standards

 Employment & Labor Counseling & Litigation

-Effectively resolving workplace disputes and/or maintaining productive relationships often becomes a question of judgment.
+Effectively resolving workplace legal disputes and/or maintaining productive relationships often becomes a question of judgment.
 Our clients rely upon our comprehensive expertise in labor and employment law, our knowledge of their businesses, and our seasoned judgment in a broad array of industries and business platforms.

-Members of the firm have earned a national reputation in labor and employment law and appeared before state and federal courts throughout the U.S. and Congress.
+Attorneys of the firm have earned a national reputation in labor and employment law and appeared before state and federal courts throughout the U.S. and Congress.
 The head of the department has been chosen as contributing editor of the authoritative treatise in this area, The Developing Labor Law.

 Employment and Labor Litigation